Shakir-04/qr_code_generator/README.md

 1. Enter the text or URL when prompted.

-2. Enter a filename or URl for the QR code image (press Enter to use the default MyQRCode.png).
+2. Enter a filename for the QR code image (press Enter to use the default MyQRCode.png).

 3. The QR code will be generated and saved in the same directory.